João Pedro Sousa: Famalicão

 Sousa became the coach of Famalicão on 31 May 2019, signing a two-year deal at a team who had just achieved promotion to the Primeira Liga for the first time in 25 years.
 In the first month of the season, he was voted Manager of the Month for winning three and drawing one of the four fixtures.
 He retained the honour for September with the team from Vila Nova de Famalicão still unbeaten; he earned 56.16% of the votes.

 Sousa's team spent much of 2019–20 in contention for European qualification, but missed out to Rio Ave on the last day.
 In the Taça de Portugal campaign, they reached the semi-finals for the first time but were eliminated 4–3 on aggregate by Benfica.
 He was dismissed on 31 January 2021, with Famalicão one place above relegation.

 Boavista

 On 28 June 2021, Sousa replaced Jesualdo Ferreira as manager of Boavista on a two-year contract.
 He left on 30 November with the club in 11th, saying that he had received a superior offer from Al-Raed in the Saudi Professional League.

 Al-Raed

 Sousa was hired by Al-Raed on 26 January 2022, replacing Spanish manager Pablo Machín.
 Having won once in eight games, he was suspended and dismissed in late May with two games remaining, for having criticised his players for missing training; he then complained to FIFA.

 Return to Famalicão

 On 22 September 2022, Sousa returned to 16th-placed Famalicão.
+He left the club on 19 March 2024, following a dispute with the board.

+Baniyas

+Sousa became the head coach of UAE Pro League club Baniyas ahead of the 2024–25 season.
+He was later dismissed in January 2025.

+AVS

+In September 2025, Sousa signed a two-year contract with AVS.